pingcap/tidb-operator/en/backup-and-restore-using-helm-charts.md

 ---
-title: Helm Charts-Based Backup and Restoration in Kubernetes
+title: Helm Charts-Based Backup and Restoration
 summary: Learn how to back up and restore the data of TiDB cluster in Kubernetes based on Helm charts.
 category: how-to
 ---

-# Helm Charts-Based Backup and Restoration in Kubernetes
+# Helm Charts-Based Backup and Restoration

 This document describes how to back up and restore the data of a TiDB cluster in Kubernetes based on Helm charts.